 One of the special DMV rules for registered drivers over 70 is that their doctor must report to the DMV if they have any medical condition that could negatively impact their driving ability.
 California law requires the DMV to revoke a driver’s license if they have certain medical conditions, such as advanced dementia.
 But in many cases, even if your doctor is required to report your medical condition to the DMV, you’ll only need to take a behind-the-wheel skills test to show that you can still drive safely.

-You may also be asked to take a behind-the-wheel test if a police officer, friend, or family member reports witnessing anything concerning about your driving abilities.
+You may also be asked to take a behind-the-wheel test if a police officer, friend, or family member reports witnessing anything concerning your driving abilities.

 A Supplemental Driving Performance Evaluation, or SDPE, is different from a standard behind-the-wheel test.
 Instead of testing basic driving ability, an SDPE is designed to evaluate whether a driver can compensate for a physical, mental, or medical condition to drive safely.